RAY BENNETT MAICD (Acting Chair)

 Chris Wharton is Chief Executive Officer of Seven West Media WA (SWM).

-Mr Wharton is responsible for all SWM assets in Western Australia - The West Australian, West Regional Publications (23 mastheads), its on-line properties, WA Publishers, Redwave Media (9 regional licences) and Channel Seven Perth.
+Mr Wharton is responsible for all SWM assets in Western Australia – The West Australian, West Regional Publications (23 mastheads), its on-line properties, WA Publishers, Redwave Media (nine regional licence areas) and Channel Seven Perth.

-Before that he was Chief Executive Officer of West Australian Newspapers, a position he held from December 2008.
+Before that Mr Wharton was Chief Executive Officer of West Australian Newspapers, a position he held from December 2008.

 Prior to that, he was Managing Director of Channel Seven Perth Pty Limited for nine years.
 During this period Channel Seven Perth dominated its opposition.

-Mr Wharton's community and business involvement includes membership of the Telethon Trust, Australian Olympic & Commonwealth Games Team - WA Appeal Committee, Gold Corporation, Committee for Perth and the Australian Institute of Company Directors.
-He is Vice President of the Chamber of Commerce and Industry of WA.
+Mr Wharton’s community and business involvement includes membership of the Telethon Trust, Committee for Perth and the Australian Institute of Company Directors and West Coast Eagles Board.

 Mr Hayes came to Australia from Zimbabwe in 1987 and held a number of financial management positions with Boral Ltd prior to joining Golden West.